-- (a) Obtain the necessary forms from USA Cycling: - (i) Permit - (ii) Record Application - (iii) Course Measurement Certificate - (b) Administrators or the Technical Director will assign at least three officials to witness and assist timing of the event.
-The rider is responsible for paying fees, transportation, room and board where applicable for officials (see Schedule of Fees) and any drug control expenses. - (c) The course must be certified by a surveyor and measured to one part in 10,000 in accuracy.
-The rider is responsible for this expense unless this course has been previously certified. - (d) For record attempts at National Championships, individuals will not have to provide the above.
+- (a) Obtain the necessary forms and permissions from USA Cycling at least one month before the attempt: - (i) Permit - (ii) Record Application Form - (iii) Course Measurement Certificate - (iv) Anti-Doping coordination - (b) USA Cycling or the Technical Director will assign at least three officials to witness and assist timing of the event.
+The rider is responsible for paying fees, transportation, room and board where applicable for officials (see Schedule of Fees) and any anti-doping expenses. - (c) The course must be certified by a surveyor.
+For metric standard tracks, the length of the track shall be based on the whole number of laps or half laps for 1 kilometer precisely, with a tolerance of plus 10 cm.
+For non-standard tracks, the distance of one lap, established by the average of 3 surveyed measurements with an accuracy of 1/100,000, shall be used for the lap distance. - (d) For record attempts at National Championships, individuals will not have to provide the above.
 They will be arranged by USA Cycling.
+The rider is responsible for submitting the record application to USA Cycling. - (e) Anti-doping testing at the conclusion of an attempt is required for the confirmation of national records.
+For team events, all team members who have set the new record must be tested.
+The record will be confirmed only on the basis of a certificate issued by the laboratory indicating that the test proved negative.